francescogabbrielli/Stargazers/README.md

 # Stargazers

-A sample GitHub API Android client
+A sample GitHub API Android client that shows the stargazers list for a given repository.

 ## Description
 The UI is pretty simple: just a search bar, used to find a GitHub repository, with search suggestions on the fly.